ramity/ally/docs/2023-07-09-model-plan.md

 ---

 - food/groceryList
+    - Contains groceryListEntries
+- food/groceryListEntry
+    - Contains food and quantity
+- food/groveryListCollection
-    - Contains foodEntries
+    - Contains all groveryLists for a given user

+---

 - food/inventory
     - Contains inventoryEntries
-- food/inventoryInput
+- food/inventoryEntry
+    - Food and quantity (+/-)
-- food/inventoryOutput
+- food/inventoryCollection
+    - Contains all inventories for a given user

 ---